TheBeyondGroup/porter/docs/spec-cli.md

 ## `porter migrate --from <path>`

-Given the `from` flag, this command moves the contents of the standard Shopify theme directories and places them in the Porter structure.
+Given the `--from` flag, this command moves the contents of the standard Shopify theme directories and places them in the Porter structure.

 Flags: